Dazai31643/GURU-BOT/README.md

 ##
 - Not For Sale
+- If A plugin's code is obfuscated , You don't have permission to edit it in any form
 - Don't Forget to Give Credits If you are using or Reuploading My Plugins/files
 - Have A Good Day Ahead